brandur/sorg/content/fragments/no-escape.md

     inoremap <esc> NO ESCAPE FOR YOU

-Now intead of taking you out of Insert mode, Esc will now inject an unhelpful string of junk which must then be painstakingly erased.
+Now instead of taking you out of Insert mode, Esc will now inject an unhelpful string of junk which must then be painstakingly erased.
 I've already had to do it about twenty times writing this article.
 Now it's all up to me: sink or swim.